kesettle/project3/EntertainmentChannelAnalysis.md

 ![](EntertainmentChannelAnalysis_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

-This pair of plots would suggest if there’s difference between weekends and weekdays for number of wordsin content in a given article.
+This pair of plots would suggest if there’s a difference between weekends and weekdays for number of words in content.

 ``` r
 ggplot(data=train, aes(x=num_keywords)) +